Expect the unexpected. It’s pretty hard to pinpoint a day in the life of a first year Audit Associate because no two days will ever be alike. Ever!

 3. Learn, Learn, Learn

-Ask those relevant questions, take notes, and take in those new learning experiences.
+As a first year auditor, you should ask those relevant questions, take notes, and take in those new learning experiences.
 Don’t do it just to appear like you want to learn.
 You must be a willing learner without being that one new hire that’s too eager.
-The last thing you want is to annoy your seniors with redundant and repetitive questions.
-Seniors are there to help you, not to answer the same questions over and over again.
+Furthermore, the last thing you want is to annoy senior associates with redundant and repetitive questions.
+Seniors are there to help you, not to follow up on the same questions over and over again.

 Take anything that’s thrown your way and learn from it.
 During your first year you will be asked to do mindless work like binding or making copies.
 Oh yeah, makin’ copies!
 The copymeister!
 (SNL anyone?)
 Well, we all just have to start somewhere.

-Pay attention to what you’re given and use it as a learning opportunity.
-Get familiar with those reports, memos, or confirmations because you’ll be dealing with them a lot more later on and you’ll be the one responsible for compiling them.
+Pay attention to what financial statements you’re given and use it as a learning opportunity.
+Get familiar with those reports, memos, or confirmations because you’ll be dealing with them a lot later on and you’ll be the one responsible for compiling them.

 In your first year, you’ll also become all too familiar with those dreaded review comments.
 Often times they’ll be trivial or even on the verge of condescending but try not to take it personally.
 These comments are meant to teach you no matter how silly they seem!